wasilpaw/osc_web/content/post/website.md

 To start with, choose an imaginary company you would build the website for.
 It might be a football school, cake shop or any other business.

+### Design
+The website we are building will include some basic information about the company, the offer and announcements about promotional events.
+See the high level design: {{<figure src="/website/cakesh0_design.png">}}

 ### Install Hugo

 Follow Hugo installation steps for Windows in here